jackyzha0/jackyzha0.github.io/content/thoughts/interaction failure.md

 ---
 title: "Interaction Failures"
 date: 2021-10-03
+tags:
+- seed
 ---

 Interacting with interfaces is complex, and often poorly designed.
 Most times,
-1. The tasks are implicity and complex: the machine doesn't "know" the user's end goal
+1. The tasks are implicit and complex: the machine doesn't "know" the user's end goal
 2. Interaction is unpredictable and complex: coordination between human and machine is complicated, usage can be unexpected and evolved, users can change their minds

 ### Interfaces